kei5uke/kei5uke.github.io/content/posts/hutch/index.md

 ![Screenshot 2023-09-26 at 01.04.32.png](Hutch%20aac63fefd54b41fd85acd5e7ed833711/Screenshot_2023-09-26_at_01.04.32.png)

 # Note
-Cracking Windows machines has always posed a challenge for me.
-In this instance, the LDAP protocol emerged as the pivotal factor in gaining access to critical information.
-I delved into the world of Impacket scripts for robust Active Directory enumeration and mastered the intricacies of psexec.
+Cracking Windows machines has always been a challenge for me.
+In this particular case, the LDAP protocol proved to be the key to accessing critical information.
+I explored Impacket scripts for thorough Active Directory enumeration and gained a solid understanding of psexec.

-Having rooted nearly 30 machines on the proving ground, I'm left with the sense that there are still protocols waiting to be unraveled.
-I'm determined to keep honing my skills until I feel completely at ease with any protocol I encounter.
+After successfully rooting nearly 30 machines on the Proving Ground, I can’t shake the feeling that there are still many protocols left to master.
+I’m committed to continuing my journey and refining my skills until I can confidently navigate any protocol I come across.